Teaching Resources for Embedding Ethics in Mathematics: Exercises, Projects, and Handouts: Introduction

 To understand how this resource fits into a more holistic approach to teaching Ethics in Mathematics, you can consult Chiodo and Bursill-Hall\footnote{M. Chiodo \& P. Bursill-Hall (2019).
-Teaching ethics in mathematics. \textit{European Mathematical Society Magazine} 114 }, which outlines the three main components needed to successfully carrying out such teaching: \begin{enumerate} \item \textbf{Constructing a standalone course on ethics in mathematics}, to go into the specific details on what it is about mathematical work that leads to ethical issues. \item \textbf{Integrating ethics exercises across all courses}, to normalise the perception that there are such issues in mathematical work, and to train such thinking and make it habitual. \item \textbf{Securing support and approval from colleagues}, to create a positive environment for students so that they understand that this forms part of the embedded values of their community. \end{enumerate}
+Teaching ethics in mathematics. \textit{European Mathematical Society Magazine} 114. \href{https://doi.org/10.4171/news/114/10}{https://doi.org/10.4171/news/114/10}}, which outlines the three main components needed to successfully carrying out such teaching: \begin{enumerate} \item \textbf{Constructing a standalone course on ethics in mathematics}, to go into the specific details on what it is about mathematical work that leads to ethical issues. \item \textbf{Integrating ethics exercises across all courses}, to normalise the perception that there are such issues in mathematical work, and to train such thinking and make it habitual. \item \textbf{Securing support and approval from colleagues}, to create a positive environment for students so that they understand that this forms part of the embedded values of their community. \end{enumerate}

-And to read more about why teaching ethics to mathematics students is only \textit{part} of the way of raising meaningful ethical awareness and engagement by mathematicians, you can consult M\"uller et al.\footnote{D. M\"uller, M. Chiodo, \& J. Franklin (2022).
+And to read more about why teaching Ethics to Mathematics students is only \textit{part} of a larger task of raising meaningful ethical awareness and engagement by mathematicians, you can consult M\"uller et al.\footnote{D. M\"uller, M. Chiodo, \& J. Franklin (2022).
 A Hippocratic Oath for mathematicians?
 Mapping the landscape of ethics in mathematics. \textit{Science and Engineering Ethics} 28:5, article 41. \href{https://doi.org/10.1007/s11948-022-00389-y }{https://doi.org/10.1007/s11948-022-00389-y }}.